 \subsection{Framework and Data}

 We evaluate the proposed PWLS-ULTRA and PWLS-ST (i.e., with $K=1$) methods for 2D fan-beam and 3D axial cone-beam CT reconstruction of the XCAT phantom \cite{segars:08:rcs}.
-We also apply the proposed methods to low-dose (clinical) helical CT data of the chest.
+We also apply the proposed methods to helical CT clinical data of the chest and abdomen.